Duchy of Lancaster Act 1787

 The Duchy of Lancaster Act 1787 (27 Geo.
 3. c.
 34) is an act of the Parliament of Great Britain.

-As of 2025, the act was partly in force in Great Britain.
+As of 2026, the act was partly in force in Great Britain.

 Subsequent developments

 Section 10(1) of the Decimal Currency Act 1969 provided that references in section 2 of the act to an amount of money in the old currency which are not a whole number of pounds must, in so far as they refer to an amount in shillings or pence, be read as referring to the equivalent of that amount in the new currency.

-The words "after deducting the land tax chargeable thereon" in section 2 of the act, and section 3 of the act, were repealed by section 1(1) of, and group 3 of part II of schedule 1 to, the Statute Law (Repeals) Act 1989.
+The words "after deducting the land tax chargeable thereon" in section 2 of the act, and section 3 of the act, were repealed by section 1(1) of, and groups 1 of part II and group 3 of part VII of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.